stabix/stabix/doc/slip_transmission.rst

       *Pseudo-3D view of the lambda map for the BCC-BCC case.*

-  The |matlab| function used to plot pseudo-3D view of the the :math:`\lambda` function is :
+  The |matlab| function used to plot pseudo-3D view of the the :math:`\lambda` function is:
   `lambda_plot_values.m <https://github.com/stabix/stabix/tree/master/slip_transfer/plots/lambda_plot_values.m>`_

   This function is modified by Beyerlein et al., using the angle :math:`\theta` between the two slip plane intersections with the grain boundary, instead of using the angle :math:`\psi` between the two